pakeke-constructor/umg-mod-monorepo/attack_behaviour/components.md

     -- ranged:
     projectile = "entity_name",
     fireProjectile = function(ent, targ)
+        ... -- OPTIONAL:
-        ... -- callback for custom projectile stuff.
+        --  callback for custom projectile stuff.
         -- This is called whenever a projectile is fired. end
     projectileCount = 1, -- default of 1
     projectileSpeed = 100, -- default of X
 }

+ent.attackBehaviourTargetCategory = "neutral"
+-- This is an override for `ent.attackBehaviour.target`.

+ent.attackBehaviourTargetEntity = ent_1
+-- override to allow attackBehaviour to target one specific entity.